andraugust/amazon-review-nlp/README.md

 Dependencies: [nltk](http://www.nltk.org/), [WordNetLemmatizer](http://www.nltk.org/_modules/nltk/stem/wordnet.html), [numpy](http://www.numpy.org/).

-To download the WordNet corpus, do this in python:
+To download the corpus used by WordNetLemmatizer, do this in python:

 ```python
 import nltk